Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 It defines computational well-formedness.

 It does not define linguistic worth, spelling preference, community authority, or deployment legitimacy.

+It is a stewardship boundary, not a claim of language or community control.

 Others may use it, critique it, reject it, or fork it under the applicable licenses.